schmelto/100-days-of-code/log.md

 **Today's Progress**:

-So finally I can train the model on my local machine and return some paramters in the flask api.
+Finally I can train the model on my local machine and return some parameters in the flask API.

 For example gicing the model back in a get method: